EthanHeilman/ethanheilman.github.io/x/34/post.md

 > "God made the integers; all else is the work of man"

-The integers look little like the natural world and very much like the simple and powerful abstractions that humans find elegant. mMch to the frustration of the human mind, the God that created [fig wasps](https://en.wikipedia.org/wiki/Fig_wasp), [Leucochloridium paradoxum](https://en.wikipedia.org/wiki/Leucochloridium_paradoxum), quantum foam, and plasmids, does not create works of minimal simplicity.
+The integers look little like the natural world and very much like the simple and powerful abstractions that humans find elegant.
+Much to the frustration of the human mind, that which created [fig wasps](https://en.wikipedia.org/wiki/Fig_wasp), [Leucochloridium paradoxum](https://en.wikipedia.org/wiki/Leucochloridium_paradoxum), quantum foam, and [plasmids](https://en.wikipedia.org/wiki/Plasmid), does not create works of abstract simplicity.
-If such a divinity left fingerprints in mathematics then that same inhuman complexity and regal strangeness can not be found in the integers but can be found in the reals.
+If such a divinity left fingerprints in mathematics, that inhuman complexity and irrational strangeness can be found in the reals but not the integers.
-One can imagine the God of the Book of Job creating the square root of two and pi, but not additive groups.
+One can imagine the God of the [Book of Job](https://en.wikipedia.org/wiki/Book_of_Job) creating [the square root of two](https://en.wikipedia.org/wiki/Square_root_of_2) and pi, but not additive groups.

 I have an imperfect rule of thumb for determining if something is of human construction or for the purposes of this exploration divine.
 If the something under examination causes a sense of existential nausea, disorientation and a deep sense that is can't possibly work like that, it is divine[^3].